tim-group/tg-eventstore/README.md

  - ges-http     - an eventstore implementation backed by Greg Young's eventstore (see https://geteventstore.com)
  - subscription - facilitates reading all the events from an eventstore and then consuming new events as they arrive
  - stitching    - utilities for merging, stitching, shovelling and otherwise manipulating event streams
+ - archiving    - Chases an Eventstore and archives it to S3.

 Usage